 Heaven is the eternal kingdom of God and his Son, Jesus Christ (John 5:24; Ephesians 5:5).
 God’s presence is in Heaven, and it is the eternal abode of Christians of all nations, languages, and ethnicities, who have died (Revelation 7:9).
 In Heaven there is no more sin, suffering, or death, and Christians live there in eternal bliss, harmony, and comfort (Revelation 21:3–4; Revelation 21:22–27).

 Hell is the place of eternal suffering and punishment (Matthew 25:41, 46).
 It is the absence of God’s presence and the eternal abode of Satan, his minions, and those who do not believe in Christ or who serve a false Christ, after they die (Revelation 20:10–14).
 The Bible describes Hell as a place of “darkness” and “fire” which show the utter despair, agony, and hopelessness of being away from God’s presence.
 There are more severe punishments in Hell reserved for the more evil people (Matthew 10:13–15).

-The bread and wine in Holy Communion are the true body and blood of our Lord Jesus Christ; he is truly present with us in this holy meal (1 Corinthians 10:16-17).
-By partaking in this meal, the passive recipient receives God’s grace and the forgiveness of sins (Matthew 26:26-28).
+The bread and wine in Holy Communion are the true body and blood of our Lord Jesus Christ; he is bodily present with us in this holy meal (1 Corinthians 10:16–17).
+By partaking in this meal, the passive recipient receives God’s grace and the forgiveness of sins (Matthew 26:26–28).

-There is only one God in all existence (Isaiah 44:6-8) who exists in three distinct Persons as revealed throughout the Scriptures: the Father (1 Corinthians 1:3), Son (Jesus) (John 20:28-29), and Holy Spirit (2 Corinthians 3:17).
-The three Persons are co-equal and co-eternal.
+There is only one God in all existence (Isaiah 44:6–8) who exists in three distinct co-equal, co-eternal Persons as revealed throughout the Scriptures: the Father (1 Corinthians 1:3), Son (Jesus Christ) (John 1:1, 14; 20:28–29; Romans 10:9–13), and Holy Spirit (Acts 5:3–4; 2 Corinthians 3:17).
+Scripture denies that the Father, Son, and Holy Spirit are merely three modes that God manifests himself in at different periods of time, but teaches, rather, that they are three Persons existing simultaneously in the one substance, essence, or being (Matthew 3:16–17).